BRACKETS-by-TRIAD/harbor-installer/harbor-installer-README.md

 `harbor new laravel /path/to/your/project/`

-which will create the dir, install harbor (php) and run locally laravel new to prepare the app.
+which will create the dir, install harbor (laravel) and run locally laravel new to prepare the app.

+#### Php ####

+To create empty php environment, run

+`harbor new php /path/to/your/project/`

+which will create the dir, install harbor (php), but nothing else.

 #### Ionic ####